Electromagnetic Scattering Resonances of Quasi-1D Nanoribbons: Design Quasi-1D resonators

+The expression (\ref{eq:LambdaDesign}) provides the scaling laws of the graphene quasi-1D resonator in the frequency picture.
+In particular, for $A \Omega_l \gg 1$, the resonant wavelength scales approximately as $l$, $1/n$, $1/\sqrt{w}$, and $1/\sqrt{\mu}$.
+It is interesting to compare Eq. (\ref{eq:LambdaDesign}) with the resonant condition obtained by using the dispersion relation of an infinite graphene sheet \cite{grigorenko2012graphene}

+The resonant wavelength approximatively scales as $\sqrt{l}$, $\sqrt{n}$, $1/\sqrt{\mu}$ .
+The different behaviour stems from electromagnetic finite size effects.

 Now, we design a quasi-1D resonator based on graphene.
-First of all, we consider wavelengths equal or smaller than $100 \mu m$, since in this regime the effects of the losses due to the collisions are negligible.
+First of all, we consider wavelengths equal or smaller than $100 \mu m$, since in this condition the effects of the losses due to the collisions and interband transitions are negligible.
 We also assume $w \ge 10nm$ to neglect quantum size effects, e.g. \cite{thongrattanasiri2012quantum}.
-Fig. \ref{fig:ResonanceGraphene} and Eq. \ref{eq:Omega} suggest that the choice of $ l/w = 10$ corresponds to the lowest values of chemical potential.
+Fig. \ref{fig:ResonanceGraphene} suggests that the choice of $ l/w = 10$ corresponds to the lowest values of chemical potential.
 Therefore, we consider a graphene ribbon with $w=10nm$ and $l=100nm$.
 In Tab. \ref{tab:Design} we list the values of the chemical potential $\mu$, which have been designed to resonantly excite the $n=0$ mode at the wavelength $\lambda = 100 \mu m, 50 \mu m, 10 \mu m$.
-The graphene ribbon is excited by a $z$-polarized plane wave with $E_0=1V/m$.
-We also show the value of the quality factor $Q$ of the resonance, defined as $Q = \omega \, \tau^{-1}$ \cite{SM}, and the value of the maximum electric field enhancement on the ribbon axis, $E_{max}$.
-By assuming $\Omega < \Omega_0$, $\omega \gg \tau^{-1}$, $kl<1$, and the radiative losses to be negligible compared to phonon scattering losses, $E_{max}$ and $Q$ are closely related \cite{SM}
+We also show the value of the quality factor of the resonance $\mathcal{Q} = \omega \, \tau $, and the value of the maximum electric field enhancement on the ribbon axis, $E_{max}$.
+The graphene ribbon is excited by a $z$-polarized plane wave with amplitude $E_i$.
+When the radiation losses are negligible compared to phonon scattering losses, $E_{max}$ and $\mathcal{Q}$ are closely related

-In particular, for the $n=0$ mode, we have $E_{max}/E_0 \approx 1.3 \, Q$.
-In conclusion, Tab. \ref{tab:Design} demonstrates that we can make a graphene ribbon of fixed geometry resonate at different wavelengths by actively tuning its chemical potential.